Cheapest Car Insurance Companies in Georgia (2023)

 • Cheapest for drivers with a DUI: State Farm

-Auto-Owners’ rates are well below state averages for a wide range of driver profiles, including teens and seniors.
+Auto-Owners’ rates are well below state averages for a wide range of Georgia drivers, including teens and seniors.
 The company’s rates for minimum-liability insurance average $62 a month, which is 26% less than the state average.

-In addition to offering the lowest rate on full-coverage car insurance for drivers with a clean record, Georgia Farm Bureau has the lowest rates for drivers with a prior ticket or accident.
+Georgia Farm Bureau has the cheapest full-coverage car insurance rates for drivers with a clean record.
+It also has the lowest rates for drivers with a prior ticket or accident.

-State Farm offers the lowest average rate to drivers with a DUI.
+State Farm is the cheapest car insurance company for Georgia drivers with a DUI.
 The company’s rates for most other driver profiles are also cheaper than state averages.

 Georgia car insurance state minimums